Bus Stop-1956

 Both focus on the brutal Indonesian genocide of 1965-1966, in which an estimated one million people were exterminated.

-The father is rail-thin and the mother cares for him as much as she can.
-Their life is very tough.
+The father is rail-thin and the mother cares for him.
+Their life is tough.
 For protection, throughout the documentary, the middle-aged man is unidentified.

 The middle-aged man, under the guise of fitting patients with eyeglasses, goes from murderer to murderer (all still alive, very old, and living in the town) and politely quizzes them on their involvement in the Indonesian Massacre.